 - WordCamp Vienna

 My day-to-day work with WordPress is through my agency company Truer than North.
-As well as a WordPress related newsletter called Inside WordPress, and a WordPress podcast called Within WordPress, and last but not least, a WordPress YouTube channel.
+As well as a WordPress related newsletter called Inside WordPress, and a WordPress podcast called Within WordPress, a free WordPress Fundamentals course, and last but not least, a WordPress YouTube channel.